ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 in a manner indistinguishable from random.
 BCP 106 {{!RFC4086}}
 contains specific guidelines regarding this.

+### TYPE

+The TYPE tag is used to unambiguously distinguish between request and response messages.
+In a request, it MUST contain a uint32 with value
+0. Requests containing a TYPE tag with any other value MUST be ignored by servers.

 ### SRV

 The SRV tag is used by the client to indicate which long-term public